Leidos: As Leidos

 In a heavily redacted report dated January 3, 2018, the Inspector General for the Department of Defense determined that a supervisor at Leidos made “inappropriate sexual and racial comments to” a female contractor, and that when she complained of a hostile work environment, Leidos retaliated by excluding her from further work on an additional contract.
 The report found that Leidos's claim that the contract employee “exhibited poor performance throughout her employment" lacked supporting evidence.
 It recommended that U.S. Secretary of Defense Jim Mattis “consider appropriate action against Leidos” such as “compensatory damages, including back pay, employee benefits and other terms and conditions of employment” that the contractor would have received under the additional contract.

 In 2018, Leidos donated to the Senate campaign of Cindy Hyde-Smith.
 However, after a video was released showing Hyde-Smith speaking fondly of participating in "public hangings", Leidos said the company would never have made the donation if it had known about the comment.
 During Hyde-Smith's 2020 re-election bid, Leidos again donated to her.

+In 2022, it was revealed Leidos is embroiled in dual criminal investigations concerning potential foreign bribery and antitrust violations.
+In August 2023, the company received a grand jury subpoena from the Justice Department’s antitrust division related to three government contracts from 2021 and 2022, coinciding with heightened enforcement of antitrust laws by the Biden administration.
+Additionally, in September 2023, Leidos was served with a separate grand jury subpoena regarding possible violations of the U.S. Foreign Corrupt Practices Act, linked to activities within its international operations that were identified in late 2021.
+The company has stated that it is cooperating with the investigations and conducting its own internal reviews into both matters.